krai/ck-qaic/script/setup.aedk/README.md

 ### `SDK_VER`

 The SDK version.
 Must be set.

 ### `DEVICE_IP`

 The IP address or hostname of the device.
 Must be set.

 ### `DEVICE_PORT`

 The SSH port on the device.
 Default: `22`.

 ### `DEVICE_PASSWORD`

 The password on the device.
 Must be set.
-The password is not stored.
+Does not get cached.

 ### `DEVICE_BASE_DIR`

 The root of the user directories on the device.
-Default: `data`.
+Default: `/data`.

 ### `DEVICE_USER`

 The username on the device.
 Default: `krai`.

 ### `DEVICE_TYPE`

 The type of the device.
 Default: `aedk_15w` (e.g. for Foxconn Gloria and Alibaba Haishen).

 ### `WORKLOADS`

+A comma-separated list of workloads to compile and install.
 Default: `WORKLOADS="resnet50,bert"`.
-A comma-separated list of workloads to compile and install.

 ### `UPDATE_CK_QAIC`